Up Your Game

 Player A is at the kitchen line.
 Player B is in the transition area.

-Player B objective: Reset as many balls as possible back into the kitchen or low enough that Player A can’t attack
+• Player B objective: Use a pickleball reset to put as many balls back in the kitchen as possible, or low enough that Player A can't attack

 For more of a challenge: